jjvanzon/JJs-Reference-Architecture/layers.md

 - ### Database (DB)

-    It starts with the database.
+    It starts with the database (DB).
 This can be a *relational database* like `Microsoft SQL Server`, that structuredly stores the data into tables and relationships.
-But the it could also be another type of data store: an XML file, flat file or even just data in memory.
+But the it could also be another type of data store: an `XML` file, flat file or even just in-memory data.
 It's the part where the data is stored.

 - ### ORM (NHibernate)

     The database might not be directly accessed by the rest of the code.
 It may go through an *object-relational mapper* (or `ORM`), like `NHibernate`.
-The ORM would translate database records to objects called *entities*.
+The `ORM` would translate database records to objects called *entities*.

-    It could also be a different data access technology, instead of `NHibernate ORM`: a different `ORM`, like `Entity Framework` or  writing `XML` files, or perhaps `SqlClient` to execute raw `SQL` (structured query language) onto a database.
+    It could also be a different data access technology, instead of `NHibernate`: a different `ORM`, like `Entity Framework` or `XML` files, or perhaps `SqlClient` to execute raw `SQL` (structured query language) onto a relational database.

 - ### Mappings

-    The objects (to which database records might be translated) can have properties, that map to columns in the database, and properties that point to related data.
-NHibernate needs to be given mappings, that define which class maps to which table and which columns map to which properties.
+    The entity objects can have properties, that map to columns in the database, and properties that point to related entities. `NHibernate` needs mappings, that define which class maps to which table and which columns map to which properties.

+    `FluentNHibernate` is an API that can help to build up these mappings.

 - ### Entities

-    The data classes are called entities.
+    With all this in place, out come objects called *entities*, loaded from the database.

 - ### Repositories